Prateek-Maheshwari/extlocalize/README.md

   Benefits -
-  1. No separate builds for application
+  1. No separate builds for application.
-  2. Application can decide what language to show based on user locale (dictionary has to be loaded for that)
+  2. Application can decide what language to show based on user locale (dictionary has to be loaded for that).

-  dictionary can be loaded from backend server based on user locale.
+  Dictionary can be loaded from backend server based on user locale.

   Usage - classic application (same way for modern application) Ext.create('Ext.panel.Panel', {